gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 It is one of the most popular GitOps tools that is responsible to keep the clusters in sync with the desired system state stored in git.

-ArgoCDs traction can be originated to the fact that it has a GUI that is often exposed to developers, often in read only mode, so they can navigate Kubernetes resources.
+ArgoCD's traction can be traced back to the fact that it has a GUI that is often exposed to developers, often in read only mode, so they can navigate Kubernetes resources.

 ArgoCD fills a similar role in developer platforms as FluxCD.
 Argo covers more usecases and has a few higher level abstractions but platform engineering work is required to address all developer workflows.